BBBase-EHeresy-PPPub/PPPub/docs/scenarios/quest_of_the_ringbearer.md

 perform an ancient ritual, and the Hobbits who are completely unaware of their spectral presence are seemingly easy targets.

-(7_pdfcoffee.com_quest-of-the-ringbearerpdf-pdf-free_media/media/image21.jpeg){width="5.176388888888889in"
-height="3.4in"}Lost within the fog that has descended upon the Barrow-downs, the Hobbits must try to find their way through the fog for safety.
-If Frodo and his companions quickly realise the danger they are in, they will need to call to Tom Bombadil and Goldberry for help once more, yet should they realise too late the severity of the peril they are in, they may well soon rest with the spirits of the dead within the barrows.

-(7_pdfcoffee.com_quest-of-the-ringbearerpdf-pdf-free_media/media/image22.jpeg){width="2.5034722222222223in"
-height="2.4034722222222222in"}

 LAYOUT